 The following pages contain requirements for RVCC certificate, diploma and degree programs.
 Many include specific program of studies that are designed to provide sequential progression from foundational to advanced courses.
 These are provided to inform the student to plan accordingly.
-Taking courses out of the sequence that is provided may result in not graduating within the identified time frame.
+Taking courses out of the sequence that is provided may result in an extended timeline for the program.